Quote-driven market

 On the other hand, an order-driven market is where investors place orders to buy or sell securities.
 An electronic system matches the orders, and the supply and demand of the securities determine the prices.
 The main advantage of order-driven markets is that they provide transparency to the market, and investors can see the prices at which other investors are trading.

-Lastly, a brokered-market is a market where brokers act as intermediaries between buyers and sellers.
+Lastly, a brokered-market is one where brokers act as intermediaries between buyers and sellers.
 Brokers do not hold securities but match buyers and sellers and charge a commission for their services.
-In a brokered-market, the brokers provide personalized services to investors, and they can find the best prices for their clients.
+In a brokered market, the brokers provide personalised services to investors, and they can find the best prices for their clients.

 Each market has its advantages and disadvantages, and investors should choose the market that suits their trading style and investment goals.
 Some investors may prefer the liquidity provided by quote-driven markets, while others may prefer the transparency provided by order-driven markets.
-Similarly, some investors may prefer the personalized services provided by brokered-markets.
+Similarly, some investors may prefer the personalised services provided by brokered markets.

 Frequently Asked Questions